70MatheuS07/TBO_Trabalho_1/README.md

-# 🔍 Assignment 1 - Search and Sorting Techniques (TBO)
+# 🔍 Assignment 1 — Maximum Spacing Clustering (TBO)

-This repository contains Assignment 1 for the course **Search and Sorting Techniques (TBO)**, taken during the 1st semester of the **Computer Science** program at the **Federal University of Espírito Santo (UFES)**.
+This repository contains the implementation of **Assignment 1** for the course **Search and Sorting Techniques (TBO)**, part of the Computer Science program at the **Federal University of Espírito Santo (UFES)**.

-## 📌 Description
+## 📌 Objective

-The goal of this assignment is to implement and analyze classic search and sorting algorithms.
-The main objective is to deepen the understanding of how these techniques work and evaluate their efficiency through practical application.
+The goal of this project is to implement the **maximum spacing clustering** algorithm using a **Minimum Spanning Tree (MST)**.
+The approach groups points in a multidimensional space into clusters such that the **minimum distance between points in different clusters is maximized**.

-## 🧠 Topics Covered
+## 🧠 Summary of the Method

-- Search algorithms (e.g., linear search, binary search)
-- Sorting algorithms (e.g., bubble sort, quicksort, merge sort)
-- Complexity analysis
-- Comparative study between methods
+1. **Input**: A set of points in ℝ<sup>m</sup> and an integer `k`, representing the number of desired clusters.
+2. **Distance Matrix**: Compute the Euclidean distances between all pairs of points.
+3. **Minimum Spanning Tree**: Construct a weighted, undirected, complete graph using these distances, and compute its MST using **Kruskal's algorithm**.
+4. **Clustering**: Remove the `k − 1` most expensive edges from the MST.
+The resulting `k` connected components are the output clusters.

+## 📂 Input and Output Format

+- **Input file**: A plain text file where each line represents a point, formatted as: identifier,coord1,coord2,...,coordN

+- **Output file**: Each line contains the identifiers of one cluster, sorted lexicographically.
+Clusters are also sorted by their first element.

-## 📝 Notes
+## ⚙️ Implementation Notes

-This assignment was developed as part of the course evaluation, under the guidance of [Professor's Name, if you wish to include].
-All algorithms were implemented from scratch without using external sorting or search libraries.
+- Language: C
+- MST Algorithm: Kruskal's algorithm with disjoint-set (union-find) data structure
+- Distances sorted using `qsort`
+- Strict memory management verified with `valgrind`
+- Follows the execution standard: `./trab1 input.txt k output.txt`

+## 📊 Report

+The assignment includes a written report analyzing:

+- Implementation methodology
+- Algorithmic complexity of each stage
+- Empirical runtime analysis on provided test cases
+- Percentage of time spent on each step: reading data, computing distances, sorting, generating the MST, identifying clusters, writing output

 ## 👨‍💻 Author

 - **Name**: Matheus de Oliveira Lima
-- **Program**: Computer Science
+- **Course**: Computer Science
 - **Institution**: Federal University of Espírito Santo (UFES)
-- **Semester**: 2nd semester of 2022
+- **Semester**: 2nd semester, 2022

+---

+_Project submitted as part of the TBO course requirements.
+Based on specifications provided by the instructor._